 Hide-on-scroll that flows naturally with your scroll speed - no jarring animations

-Just 1.1KB minified for headers, 1.2KB for footers.
-4x smaller than Headroom.js with zero dependencies and maximum performance.
+Just 1.2KB minified for headers, 1.3KB for footers.
+3.6x smaller than Headroom.js with zero dependencies and maximum performance.

 Animate multiple headers, footers, and floating elements simultaneously without conflicts.
 Traditional sticky or floating modes for maximum flexibility.